scottlee-dev/maintenance-tracker/README.md

 * *Tire Rotations* and *Brake Pads* apply globally (**ALL**).

-3. **Overdue Calculation:** Calculate the remaining driving distance on the backend and enable the frontend to notify the user when the vehicle's driving distance is exceeded (e.g., ⚠️ over 4,000 miles).
+3. **Overdue Calculation:** The backend calculates remaining mileage until each service and flags overdue items so the frontend can notify the user.

 ---

 ## 🛠️ Engineering Highlights & Architectural Decisions

 ### 1. Constructor Injection over Field Injection
 * Uses only **constructor injection** with Lombok's `@RequiredArgsConstructor`.
-* **Reason:** To ensure class immutability and prevent potential `NullPointerException`s at runtime.
+* **Reason:** This keeps classes immutable and avoids accidental `NullPointerException`s at runtime.
 ### 2. DTO (Data Transfer Object) Pattern

 * Maps calculation results to a DTO (`MaintenanceStatusDto`) to prevent internal JPA entities from being exposed externally.